eatrabyo/dads-5001-mini-project/readme.md

 ## Source
 1. [Ministry of Tourism and Sport of Thailand](https://www.mots.go.th/more_news_new.php?cid=411)
+   * This source contains the number internaltional travelers visited Thailand each year and it is grouped by country of origin.
 2. [National Statistical Office of Thailand](http://statbbi.nso.go.th/staticreport/page/sector/en/17.aspx)
+   * This source contains expenditure of the travellers in each country spent duting their visit.
+This information also includes the length of stay of their trip.
 3. [The Guardian](https://www.theguardian.com/world/2023/jan/14/nearly-60000-people-have-died-of-covid-in-china-in-past-five-weeks)
+   * This is the new from the Guardian reported on the death in a 5-week period in China.

 ## Introduction
-The recent events surrounding the outbreak of COVID-19 in China have sent shockwaves throughout the global community.
+The recent events regarding the outbreak of COVID-19 in China have sent shockwaves throughout the global community.
 As reported by the Guardian on January 14th, 2023, the death toll in China has surged to almost 60,000 in a mere five-week period.
 However, this number only accounts for deaths recorded in hospitals, and the actual figure is feared to be even higher.

-Against this backdrop, on January 5th, 2023, the Thai government made a controversial decision to only test Chinese travelers for COVID-19.
-This decision has raised serious concerns among the people, who fear that it could lead to a spike in infections and deaths.
-Moreover, on January 8th, 2023, China opened its borders to foreign visitors, and on January 9th, 2023, the first 200 Chinese travelers arrived in Thailand.
+On the 5th of January 2023, the Thai government made a decision to not test Chinese travelers for COVID-19.
+This was before China opened its borders to foreign visitors on the 8th of January2023.
+As the China opened its boarder, the first group of 200 Chinese travelers entered Thailand on the 9th of January 2023.

-The potential repercussions of these developments cannot be understated.
-With the high number of fatalities in China, it is understandable that locals in Thailand are apprehensive about the spread of the virus.
-As such, it is incumbent upon governments worldwide to remain vigilant and take all necessary measures to contain the outbreak of COVID-19.

-Against this backdrop, we seek to investigate whether the Thai government's decision to not test Chinese travelers for COVID-19 was reasonable.
-By analyzing the available data and information, we hope to shed light on this important issue and contribute to the ongoing efforts to combat the spread of this deadly virus.
+From these, our group start to wonder and would like to explore why the Thai Government has made such decision while other countries in Europe still not lifting their regulation.
+Also, we would like to explore how much money Thailand earn from travel and turism industry.

-### Timeline
+### Timeline in Summary
 * 5th of January 2023 - The Thai government has declared that Chinese travelers would on be tested for COVID-19.
 * 8th of January 2023 - China opened the country on the.
 * 9th of January 2023 - The first 200 Chinese travelers entered Thailand.